Freedy-FR/CI-P1-Antiquity-Decor/README.md

 The website was tested with Google Chrome Developer Tools throughout the available screen sizes.

+### Browser compatibility
+The website was tested on the following browsers:
+- Google Chrome
+- Mozilla Firefox
+- Microsoft Egde

 ### Testing User Stories

 1. As a first time user, i want to have an idea of the store environment.